 Prior to that, Mangan began his career in his native Connecticut, writing obituaries for The Hour of Norwalk, before moving on to cover business, government and the court systems at The Hour, the Fairfield County Business Journal and The Advocate of Stamford.

-Shkreli is accused of defrauding his former drug company out of millions to pay back hedge-fund investors he allegedly ripped off.
+Shkreli is accused of using sham settlement and consulting agreements from his drug company to pay off investors he allegedly defrauded.

 "Your husband had stolen $1.6 million from me and I will get it back.
 I will go to any length necessary to get it back," Shkreli wrote.

 Timothy Pierotti has said Shkreli harassed him and his family in a bid to get back more than 350,000 Retrophin shares.